 When Do Huskies Stop Growing?

-Huskies, both male and female will reach their full height by 12-18 months of age.
+Male and female huskies reach their full height by 12-18 months of age.
 Reaching full weight takes longer and typically happens between the ages of 2-3 years old.

-As males are slightly bigger, they are more towards the end of this timeline, whereas females are near the beginning.
+As males are slightly bigger, they are more towards 3 years old, whereas females usually stop adding weight by 2 years old.

 Most huskies grow to be 20-23 inches in height and 50-65lbs in weight.
 In rare cases, some huskies can grow to 24 inches in height and 65-70lbs in weight.

 Huskies are actually considered a medium-sized breed, despite many people assuming they are “big dogs”.